Rokawoo/wall-ball-game/README.md

 **How to Play**
 To play Wall & Ball, run the `main.py` script with Python.
 Have fun, and enjoy the game!

+## 🛠 Libraries and Tools Used
+The project uses the following libraries and tools:

+- Pygame: A set of Python modules designed for writing video games, providing functionality for graphics, sounds, and input handling.
+- Drawable: A custom module representing drawable objects.
+In this case, it's a base class for graphical components in a Pygame-based application.
+If there are additional libraries or tools referenced in other parts of the project, they should be added to this list as well.